 I was recently written by Mr. Sale, Governor of the Hudson’s Bay Co., that the Company has now under consideration the publication of a series of important old journals Rcpt by its officers in days Of long ago Such publication will be a great boon to historians, who will secure information that they have long looked forward to obtaining.

-A most important entry in Knight's journal, dated 7th May, 1716, gives an account of an exploration which apparently has never been described or even known of until recently.
+A most important entry in Knight’s journal, dated 7 May 1716, gives an account of an exploration which apparently has never been described or even known of until recently.
 Knight wrote in 1715 that he had sent Wm.
-Stewart from York Factory home with the Northern Indians and had received word from him dated 16th Oct., when Stewart was about one hundred miles from the Churchill River, that "I do not think I shall see you any more," however he did manage to return to York on the 7th May, 1716.
-Knight's entry of the fact reads as follows:
+Stewart from York Factory home with the Northern Indians and had received word from him dated 16 October, when Stewart was about one hundred miles from the Churchill River, that “I do not think I shall see you any more,” however he did manage to return to York on 7 May 1716.
+Knight’s entry of the fact reads as follows:

 The whole story of the white man’s penetration into the fastnesses of that vast part of Canada extending from Hudson Bay to the Pacific Coast and up to the Arctic Ocean has not yet been told.

 Henry Kelsey, His Book Being Ye Gift of James Hubbard in the Year of Our Lord 1693.